HenrySaya/alx-higher_level_programming/0x00-python-hello_world/README.md

 For this task i implemented the f-strings

 4-print_float.py
-Thiks is a script that prints the float number stored in the variable number with precision of 2 digits
+This is a script that prints the float number stored in the variable number with precision of 2 digits

+5-print_string.py
+Pythone script that will print a string 3 times followed by its first nine characters